 -Yes it was the last thing he heard before he left this mortal earth Miss Slowey, he knew he was going to die for killing Mr. Fay.

--Thank you so much Mr. Brennan They shook hands and he noticed the size of the diamond rings she was wearing. -Who knows we might do business again.
+-Thank you so much Mr. Brennan They shook hands and he noticed the size of the diamond rings she was wearing. – I hope we do business again.
 Now Schulz will see you out.
 The young bell hop came out from the shadows at the end of thehall.

 –You’re welcome Miss Slowey but it’s not a business I’m intending to expand.